 It seems that a undercover scurvy pig hounded John for 3 months to give him 2 joints.
-Now the judge ruled that the pig intraped John into breaking the law. so that the evidence, the 2 joints, was illegal evidence, therefore John could not be charged with 'distributing marijuana without a license".
+Now the judge ruled that the pig intraped John into breaking the law, so that the evidence, the 2 joints, was illegal evidence, therefore John could not be charged with "distributing marijuana without a license".
 But now dig this, the same evidence that the Judge says was illegal was used to convict John for possession of marijuana.
 If that isn't bad enough John was sentenced to 9 1/2-10 years in the slammer, and if that isn't enough John has been denied appeal bond pending appeal.

 Now look here Governor, when you took office you swore to uphold the laws of the State of Michigan, the Michigan Constitution and the United States Constitution.
+Now I know what you are go-

-Now I know what you are going to say, your going to say, just like you did in 1969, that the Sinclair case is out of your hands, that we have three branches of government, the Executive, thats you, the legislative and the Judical, and your going to tell me, or rather your going to try to tell me, that its up to the Judical brnach act on John's case.
+Constitution and the United States Constitution.
+Now I know what you are going to say, your going to say, just like you did in 1969, that the Sinclair case is out of your hands, that we have three branches of government, the Executive, thats you, the legislative and the Judical, and your going to tall me a certificial. and your going to tell me, or rather your going to try to tell me, that its up to the Judical brnach act on John's case.

-I say that's bullshit, what you should do is mobilise the National Guard, have them go to Detroit and arrest Judge Colombo for violating John's constitutional rights, you should have the whole court of appeals arrested.
+I say that's bullshit, what you should do is mobilise the National Guard, have do is mobilise the National Guard, have them go to Detroit and arrest Judge Co-lombo for violating John's constitutional rights, you should have the whole court of appeals arrested.
 You should have all dope smokers set free because of cruel and unusual punishment, that's what you should do.